 The “Astro‑Clock” of Milton of Finavon

-A rare 18th‑century optical alignment built into the house, using the Fan light and a surveyor’s rivet to mark a precise solar event.
+An 18th‑century optical alignment built into the house, using the Fan light and a surveyor’s rivet to mark a precise solar event.

 Most Scottish houses were built to keep out the weather.
 Milton of Finavon, it turns out, was built to catch the sunrise.